VedDeore/MLOps_GitHub_Lab1/README.md

 - Unittest relies on test discovery, which means it will find test methods based on naming conventions, similar to Pytest.
 Test methods must start with "test\_" to be recognized as test cases.
 - Unittest provides a variety of assertion methods, such as assertEqual, assertTrue, assertFalse, and others, to check conditions in your tests.
 You can choose the assertion method that best suits your testing needs.
 - Let's create a test file named test_unittest.py within the test folder.
 This file will contain a series of test functions, each aimed at verifying the behavior of specific functions within calculator.py.
-- We've prepared four test functions (test_add_two_numbers, test_subtract, test_multiply, test_divide, and test_add_three_numbers) to test the functions within calculator.py.
+- We've prepared four test functions (test_add_two_numbers, test_subtract, test_multiply, test_divide, test_add_three_numbers, and test_power) to test the functions within calculator.py.
 Each test function uses the self.assertEqual statement to validate the expected outcomes.
 Refer the file under test folder for your [reference](https://github.com/raminmohammadi/MLOps/blob/main/Github_Labs/Lab1/test/test_unittest.py).
 - By running these unittest tests, you can verify that your calculator functions are working correctly.

 ## Step 5.
 Implementing GitHub Actions